 This is our go-to meatless meatball for our meatless meatball sub at YamChops.
 We load up a fresh sub bun with meatballs, chipotle-tomato sauce, caramelized onions, caramelized green peppers and a few pickled jalapeno slices.

 - 1 ½ cups canned black beans, rinsed and drained

-- 1 tbsp egg replacer mixed with 3 tbsp (45 ml) water
+- 1 tablespoon egg replacer mixed with 3 tablespoon (45 ml) water

 - ¼ cup chopped green onion